The shape distribution of superclusters in SDSS DR 12: Minkowski functionals and Shapefinders

 These definitions, $L_1$ and $F_1$, receptively assess the `macroscopic' length and filamentarity of a given object.
 On the other hand, the definitions of length and filamentarity, given in Eq. \eqref{eq:L} and \eqref{eq:F} respectively, provide us with the `microscopic' information which we are interested in this work.} which characterize its planarity and filamentarity \citep{Sahni:1998cr}

+A simply connected spherical and a planar surface both can have same trivial topology with genus zero.
+However, their morphology can be easily distinguished in terms in terms of the Shapefinders, especially by the quantities -- $\lbrace P, F \rbrace$ (both are in the range $\in (0,1)$).
 For a planar object (such as a sheet) $P \gg F$, while the reverse is true for a filament which has $F \gg P$.
 A ribbon will have $P \sim F$ whereas $P \simeq F \simeq 0$ for a sphere.
 In all cases $ 0 \leq P,F \leq 1$.
 Therefore, Shapefinders, together with MFs, provide us with all the information about the geometry, morphology and topology of a 3-dimensional field.